PKhosravi-CityTech/AutoRadAI/README.md

 📚 **How to Cite:** When referencing this repository, please use the following citation format:

-> *AutoRadAI*, BioMind AI Lab, Department of Biological Sciences, New York City College of Technology, CUNY, New York City, NY, USA.
-Biology and Computer Science Departments, The CUNY Graduate Center, City University of New York, New York City, NY, USA.
-Released in 2024.
+> *AutoRadAI*, Pegah Khosravi, Shady Saikali, Abolfazl Alipour, Saber Mohammadi, Max Boger, Dalanda M. Diallo, Christopher Smith, Marcio Covas Moschovas, Iman Hajirasouliha, Andrew J. Hung, Srirama S. Venkataraman, Vipul Patel.
+Deep Learning Enhances Detection of Extracapsular Extension in Prostate Cancer from mpMRI of 1001 Patients.
+May 21, 2024. doi: https://doi.org/10.1101/2024.05.21.24307691.
 [Link to Repository](https://github.com/PKhosravi-CityTech/AutoRadAI)

 Thank you for contributing to the advancement of AI and research. 🤖